fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 heading: Create a Chart Using ASP.NET in FusionCharts
 ---

+> ### FusionChart.NET Released
-> We have released FusionCharts.NET which brings the seamless support of FusionCharts JavaScript charting library to Microsoft .NET Framework.
+We have released FusionCharts.NET which brings the seamless support of FusionCharts JavaScript charting library to Microsoft .NET Framework.
 Download it now to take advantage of the following powerful features:
 > * Provide raw data and FusionCharts.NET automatically converts the data into JSON.
 > * Dynamically slice and dice data to derive insights using the [data engine](/fusioncharts-aspnet-visualization/data-engine/data-engine-overview).
 > * All methods and properties are available in Visual Studio intellisense.